rochisha0/circle/README.md

 ## To do

-* people container ui
-* Add comments
-* css in one folder
+* Picture in picture layout
+* Flip the video
+* Record video
+* Azure Hosting
+* Create ppt for agile

 ## References